ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

 ### ROS Messages and Topics

 In ROS, communication between nodes is facilitated through [messages](https://wiki.ros.org/Messages) and [topics](https://wiki.ros.org/Topics).
 A message is a data structure that defines the information exchanged between nodes, while a topic is a named channel over which messages are sent and received.
 Nodes can publish messages to a topic or subscribe to messages from a topic, enabling them to communicate with each other.
 This publish-subscribe model allows for asynchronous communication and decoupling between nodes.
 Each sensor or actuator in a robotic system typically publishes data to a topic, which can then be consumed by other nodes for processing or control.
-For the purpose of this guide, we will focus on Image messages and camera topics.
+For the purpose of this guide, we will focus on Image, Depth and PointCloud messages and camera topics.

 ## Setting Up Ultralytics YOLO with ROS